libsdl-org/sdlwiki/SDL3/SDL_GetMouseState.md

 The button bitmask can be bitwise-compared against the [SDL_BUTTON_MASK](SDL_BUTTON_MASK)(X) macro (where `X` is generally 1 for the left, 2 for middle, 3 for the right button).

 Passing non-NULL pointers to `x` or `y` will write the destination with respective x or y cursor position relative to the focused window.

+In Relative Mode, the SDL-cursor's position usually contradicts the platform-cursor's position as manually calculated from SDL_GetMouseGlobalState and SDL_GetWindowPosition.

 ## Version